Technigo/project-survey/README.md

 # Survey form with React

-This project was to creat a form using React.
+This project was to create a form using React.
 Im happy that I were able to create a multi-step form.

 ## Learning Objectives